 Talking about your emotions doesn’t always feel natural.
 The lucky thing is that you’re already kind of in explainer-mode during life with a toddler, so you can sometimes slip it into other conversations about the world.
 Common questions like “Why is the sky blue?” can be perfect.
 “Because of all the colors you can see in the light of the sun, blue gets scattered in the most directions because it has the shortest wavelength, so you can see blue everywhere.
 It makes me feel really happy to look at the sky because it’s so beautiful – how does it make you feel?”
 You can also bring up emotions as you’re feeling them, like when you’re proud that Baby tried something new or (calmly) frustrated about traffic.

 Happy emotions are pretty easy and fun to talk about, but unhappy emotions are just as important.
 You can start conversations about these feelings as they’re happening if they’re on the happy side of unhappiness (frustration, confusion, mild annoyance), but for more serious ones, you might use a proxy.
 You can point out how characters look or behave when they’re upset in Baby‘s books.
 “See, when Angelica’s upset, she doesn’t want to talk to anyone.
 I feel that way sometimes when I’m upset, so I just take some time to myself to calm down until I feel better.”
-You can ask Baby what he feels like doing when he is upset and work together on things that might help him feel better.
+You can ask Baby what they feel like doing when they are upset and work together on things that might help them feel better.

-This will hopefully be an ongoing conversation with Baby, and you can add layers as he gets older.
-His emotions are going to become more complicated, but you’ll have a foundation of trust and understanding by being open about your emotions at this early age.
+This will hopefully be an ongoing conversation with Baby, and you can add layers as they get older.
+Their emotions are going to become more complicated, but you’ll have a foundation of trust and understanding by being open about your emotions at this early age.
 It’ll feel good, and bad, and everything in between.